 Improving IELTS vocabulary is not something that you can achieve overnight.
 The earlier you start practicing, the better it will get.
 Here are a few tips for your reference:

 - Look for new words in your everyday activities – like when you read the newspaper, watch a movie, listen to someone speaking; watch out for those words you may have not heard before.
 And when you do, do not jump into the dictionary right away.
 Take time to infer the meaning of the word from the context in which it was used and then cross-check with the dictionary if you got it right.
 If not, just add it to your list of new words along with their meaning.

 - List out all the new words in a notebook with their meanings, synonyms, collocations, antonyms, and pronunciation.

-The above mentioned tips might be time-taking but they are time-tested.
-It comes with the assurance of an improved vocabulary and an elevated confidence to take the IELTS.
-Besides, there are several books and online resources that help you build your vocabulary.
+The above-mentioned tips might be time-taking but they are time-tested.
+It comes with the assurance of an improved IELTS vocabulary and elevated confidence to take the IELTS test.
+Besides, there are several books and online resources that help you build your IELTS vocabulary.

 Making a long list of words and trying to memorize them would be a sure-shot recipe for disaster.
 Memorizing complicated words may help you use them but if they are contextually incorrect you may lose marks.
 Therefore, it is important that you learn to use the words appropriately in the right context.

 It is said that the human mind can register 15 new words per day in a foreign language.
-Therefore, start building your vocabulary slowly but steadily, so that when the time comes for the actual test, you pass with flying colors!
+Therefore, start building your IELTS vocabulary slowly but steadily, so that when the time comes for the actual IELTS exam, you pass with flying colors!